zilinsky-o/NutriTracker/readme.md

    - 🍰 Free Meal Day: No maximum limits
 4. Use the `+` and `-` buttons to track your consumption for each category (each click adds/subtracts 0.5 units)
 5. The app automatically saves your progress in browser cookies
-6. View your 7-day history by clicking the "Show History" button
+6. View your 14-day history by clicking the "Show History" button
+7. Edit past days by clicking the pencil icon next to each day in history view
-7. Use the slider to reset today's tracking if needed
+8. Use the slider to reset today's tracking if needed

 ## Day Types Explained